 "Smell like your sheep!"

-that he was sometimes hard headed, rash and not always thoughtful about others and their short comings.
+Pope Francis writes of himself as a young man that he was sometimes hard headed, rash and not always thoughtful about others and their short comings.
 He could easily anger and alienate others, but he learned by the hard lessons of experience not only about others, but most importantly about himself.
 He thus worked to mature himself and to correct his natural deficiencies.
 A deep and abiding faith led him forth.

 A mature man emerged with greater kindness, strength, foresight, humility and grace.
 Lead with Humility, is his story.
 The book authored by Jeffrey Krames, more often a business management writer, is the result of the impression the Pope leaves him with.
 Krames writes about the 12 points of this Pontiff that he thinks are most critical: